pollfish/docs/terms/researcher.md

 _None_

-**Data protection registration information of data exporter** (where applicable) _N/ __A__ , section 2.2_
+**Data protection registration information of data exporter** (where applicable) _N/__A_

-**Purpose of Data Transfer:**  _Market Research_ **Additional useful information** (storage limits and other relevant information)
-_Storage limits: not less than 20years (and in any case not for a lesser period than the statute of limitations of Data Exporter and/or Data Importer&#39;s applicable law, whichever is longer) and as long as further needed for the performance of the contractual obligations of the parties, the protection of Data Importer&#39;s legitimate interests and the full enjoyment by Data Importer of the rights afforded to Data Importer under the contract between Data Importer and Data Exporter, compliance with legal obligations, tax record keeping and further business record keeping and business management._
+**Additional useful information** (storage limits and other relevant information) _Storage limits:_ _as necessary_ _for the performance of the contractual obligations of the parties, the protection of Data Importer&#39;s legitimate interests and the full enjoyment by Data Importer of the rights afforded to Data Importer under the contract between Data Importer and Data Exporter, compliance with legal obligations, tax record keeping and further business record keeping and business management._

 **APPENDIX B**

 **DATA PROCESSING ADDENDUM**

-This Data Processing Addendum (&quot;DPA&quot;) forms indispensable part of the Pollfish Researcher AgreementTerms.
+This Data Processing Addendum (&quot;DPA&quot;) forms indispensable part of the Pollfish Researcher Terms.

 **BACKGROUND**